foundersandcoders/coursebook/src/workshops/git-terminal/index.md

 ## Getting started

-Create a folder on your computer and add files for HTML, CSS and JavaScript.
-Add some content to the HTML, link the CSS and add a script tag which points to your JS file.
+Create a folder on your computer and give it a name relevant to your project.
+Your local folder should share a name with the repository you create on GitHub.

 Open up your terminal and navigate to the folder where you've saved your files.

 Initialise this folder as a Git repository.
-You can do this by running the command `git init` in the working directory.
+You can do this by running the command `git init`.

+Add files for HTML, CSS and JavaScript.
+Add some content to the HTML, link the CSS and add a script tag which points to your JS file.

 ## Staging